Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

       `secp384r1` and finally `secp521r1`.
 Note that, in the absence of an application profile standard specifying otherwise, section 9.1 of the specification rather promotes curve `secp256r1` to be supported over curve `x25519`.
-The MVP would, hoewever, rather keep the preference order currently promoted by Mbed TLS as this applies to TLS 1.2 as well, and changing the order only for TLS1.3 would be potentially difficult.
+The MVP would, however, rather keep the preference order currently promoted by Mbed TLS as this applies to TLS 1.2 as well, and changing the order only for TLS1.3 would be potentially difficult.
       In the unlikely event a server does not support curve `x25519` but does